-Town General Funds: The annual Town budget commits resources for priority activities including economic development, code enforcement, services for youth, families and seniors, and improvements to public parks, facilities and infrastructure.
+Town General Funds: The annual Town budget commits resources for priority activities including economic development, code enforcement, housing safety, services for youth, families and seniors, and improvements to public parks, facilities and infrastructure.
+Town departments also pursue outside grants to assist low- and moderate-income residents.

-Local Capital Improvement Program (LoCIP): Each year, a portion of these funds are allocated to benefit lower-income neighborhoods.
-Town departments will also pursue outside grants to assist low- and moderate-income residents.
+Local Capital Improvement Program (LoCIP): Each year, a portion of these funds are allocated to benefit lower-income neighborhoods for projects such as new sidewalks.

 CARES Act Funds: Federal funds related to the Covid-19 pandemic continue to be used to support human services and capital improvements eligible for CDBG funding.
+Remaining CDBG-CV funds have been dedicated to a community technology and accessibility program for seniors and lower-income residents.